 Self-medication practices always include a certain degree of potential risk.
 Assuming yourself that you have a particular disease and consuming medications on your own is never safe.

 It is true that the whole world is spinning around with COVID-19.
 Though there was a time when the whole world thought that there were chances that only the fittest might survive, the advent of vaccines has proved it wrong.
 Still, the novel Coronavirus and its newer variants arebeating up many to death.
 When many facts are hidden or unknown, it is not wise to choose medications on your own or by just believing a myth.

-An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found.
+An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found that can cure COVID.
 But, the U.S. Food and Drug Administration (FDA) organization submitted a statement to clarify that Chloroquine is not the right choice to pause COVID-19.
 Before you start using a drug, make sure it gets approved by the government.
-There are many posts regarding the drug and its dosages.
-Many government orders regarding the same.
-But always consult a medical practitioner before taking any medications.

-Chloroquine and Hydroxychloroquine are anti-malarial drugs.
-It was discovered in the year 1934.
+Chloroquine and Hydroxychloroquine are antimalarial drugs.
+It was discovered in 1934.
 They are also helpful in the treatment of lupus and rheumatoid arthritis.
 Hydroxychloroquine has lesser toxic effects than Chloroquine.
-This drug was tested for COVID-19 because of the drug’s anti-viral property which was described in a research article in 2003.
+This drug was tested for COVID-19 because of the drug’s antiviral property, which was described in a research article in 2003.

 If you do not have any symptoms, you really do not have to be worried about it.
 Stay calm, but aware.
 If you are having a high temperature, cold, dry cough, diarrhea, and vomiting, you might need a doctor’s help.
 After a medication is approved by experts, it will be recommended officially by the World Health Organization.